-Eucommia bark comes from the eucommia tree, or hardy rubber tree, that originates in the Sichuan, Yunnan, Guizhou and Hubei provinces of Central China.
-It is grown as an ornamental and shade tree that can reach heights up to 60 feet in temperate climates.
-To obtain the bark of the tree, small patches are peeled away from mature trees in the late summer and early autumn.
-This allows cultivation of Du Zhong without harming the tree.
-Wild eucommia trees are rare and are protected; most of the trees used for medicinal purposes are cultivated.
-The inner bark that is revealed contains a white, rubbery liquid that accounts for eucommia’s healing properties.
-While this elastomeric sap contains many benefits, it is noted that people with latex allergies may also be allergic to du zhong.
+Eucommia (du zhong) is the bark from the hardy rubber tree, which originated in the Sichuan, Yunnan, Guizhou, and Hubei provinces of central China.
+It is grown as an ornamental and shade tree, and can reach heights of up to 60 feet in temperate climates.
+To obtain the bark, small patches are peeled away from mature eucommia trees in the late summer and early fall.
+After extensive drying, the inner bark can be taken on its own or in herbal blends.
+Most of the trees used for medicinal purposes are cultivated to preserve the wild plant for future generations.

 Practitioners of Chinese medicine use du zhong most commonly to strengthen weak bones and joints, especially in the knees and lower back.
 It is particularly beneficial for conditions that arise from liver or kidney qi deficiency.
 As a spicy and sweet herb that is warming in the body, it can dispel many of the cold wind conditions that arise with age, such as arthritis, frequent urination, and generalized pain the lower body.
 Du zhong is an effective anti-aging herb because it promotes circulation and tonifies the liver and kidneys.
 From the viewpoint of Chinese medicine, our vital life essence is stored in the kidneys, so it is important to keep this region warm.
 Du zhong’s capacity to regulate the flow of qi and blood is also helpful for lowering high blood pressure.